arttatum/HuffmanEncoding/README.md

 # Huffman coding

-An implementation of Huffman coding for the ascii charset.
+An implementation of Huffman coding.

 ## What is Huffman coding?

+Common text encoding schemes, such as ascii or utf-8, are not the most memory efficient encodings for the storage of text documents.
+In fact, given two arbitrary documents, their theoretical optimal encoding schemes are typically very different.
+Huffman coding is a memory optimised prefix encoding scheme for an individual document.

-Each ascii character uses 8 bits (1 byte).
-The principal behind Huffman coding is to assign variable length bit strings to represent different patterns in the text.
-More common patterns are allocated shorter bit strings, hence reducing the overall size of the string.
+The principle behind Huffman coding is to assign variable length bit strings to represent different tokens (e.g. chars, strings) in a document.
+More common tokens are allocated shorter bit string encodings, hence reducing the overall memory required to store the document in its Huffman encoded form.

+### Prefix Encoding

-An important detail, the encoding for any pattern must not be a prefix for any other encoding.
-Otherwise, there may be ambiguity when decoding the encoded string.
+The bit string encoding for any token must not be a prefix of any other encoding, otherwise there is ambiguity when decoding the encoded string.

+For instance:

+ Given an encoding scheme: a=0, b=1, c=10

+ b's encoding is a prefix to c's encoding

->For instance, if a=0, b=1, c=10, then 010 could be either: "aba" or "ac"
+ As a result, the encoded bit string 010 could be either: "aba" or "ac"

->
->Whereas if a = 0, b=10, c=11, then 0110 is always "aca", 01011011011 is "abcacac"
+ If a = 0, b=10, c=11, there are no prefixes.
+0110 is decoded to "aca", 01011011011 to "abcacac", with no ambiguity.

-## What is the algorithm?
+## What is the Huffman coding algorithm?

-Encoding:
+Typically, Huffman coding refers to creating an optimal prefix code for a document, in the form of a Huffman Tree.

+An informal definition of a Huffman Tree is: (1) a binary prefix tree, (2) where leaves contain tokens (3) and leaves with the least depth contain the most common tokens in a document.

+The tree can be used to encode the document into a memory efficient binary string.
+Similarly, the tree can be used to decode the encoded document.

+To build the tree:

+1) Iterate over tokens in the document to create a frequency map of tokens ([token: count])
+2) Create an empty priority queue (min heap), where higher frequency => higher priority
+3) For each item in the frequency map:

-1) Create the Huffman tree.
+	a) Create a Huffman Leaf Node (token, count)

-	- This is a binary prefix tree that contains the common patterns in the text.
-	- We construct the tree such that each leaf represents a pattern (in this implementation, a char or a string).
-	- The encoding for each pattern is derived from the path from the root to the leaf.
-Each right traversal appends 1 to encoded string, left appends 0.
+   	b) Add it to the priority queue

+4) While the number of items in the priority queue is greater than one:

+    a) Remove the top two items from the priority

+    b) Create a new Huffman Tree Internal Node which:

+	- References the lower frequency child

+	- References the higher frequency child

+	- Has a frequency field equal to the sum of both children's frequencies

+	- Add the new node to the priority queue

+8) The single node remaining in the queue is the root of the Huffman Tree

+## Intuition

+More frequently occurring tokens are added to the Huffman Tree later in the construction process.
+When they are added, all items added previously (which have lower frequency) must have equal or greater depth in the resultant tree.
+As a result:
+- The least frequently occurring tokens have the greatest depth and the longest encodings;
-	- We aim to construct a tree where the most frequent nodes have the shortest path from the root, hence the shortest encoding.
+- The most frequently occurring tokens have the least depth and the shortest encodings.
-	- In this implementation, we focus on encoding individual letters and ignore the potential of multiple character patterns.

-2) Use tree to create map of character -> encoding + vice versa.

-3) Use map of character->encoding to create encoded string.

-4) Share encoded string and the map from encoding->character.

-Decoding:
+This is beneficial, because it means we can assign less memory to encode common tokens.

+## Encoding and Decoding

+To deduce the mapping from original_token <-> encoded_token:

-1) Use the supplied map to decode the encoded string.
+1) Traverse the Huffman Tree from the root node to the leaf that contains the token.
+2) At each (right|left) traversal, a (0|1) is added to the candidate encoding.

+In this solution, the encoded_token<->original_token relationships are saved into two maps to enable:
+- Efficient encoding of large text files, without multiple traversals of the Tree
+- Serialisation of the encoding->original mapping, which is saved with the encoded text, and used by the tool in decode mode.